• Skip to primary navigation

 • Once the meat has softened, add the potatoes, carrots, and spices to the pot.

-• Let the stew cook for another 45 minutes to an hour, or until the potatoes and carrots are fork tender.
+• Let the stew cook for another 45 minutes to an hour or until the potatoes and carrots are fork tender.

-• At this point, check your seasonings and adjust as needed, and stir in the peas.
+• At this point, check your seasonings, and adjust as needed, and stir in the peas.

-1 Cup Peas
+1 Cup Green Peas

 • Serve warm and enjoy.